milanvthakor/task-manager-api/README.md

 #### User Login
 - **URL**: `/api/login`
 - **Method**: `POST`
-- **Description**: This API endpoint allows users to login by providing their email and password.
+- **Description**: This API endpoint allows users to log in by providing their email and password.
 - **Request Body**: The request body must be in JSON format and include the following fields:
     - `email` (string, required): The email address of the user.
     - `password` (string, required): The password for the user account.